EXPLORE - NEW TERRITORIES BUS TOUR 1

 SAI KUNG - is a busy coastal town with very picturesque harbour overlooked by the hills of Ma On Shan Country Park dominated by the towering Ma On Shan Peak.
 From the promenade there are scenic views to small islands throughout the bay.

-Fishing boats often line the quay displaying their catch and selling direct to locals and the many seafood restaurants.
+Fishing boats form a floating market and line the quay displaying their catch and selling direct to locals and the many seafood restaurants.
 Fish are prepared, bagged and passed up to the quay in fishing nets and dollars are tossed into the nets in exchange.
 Sampans and kaidos ferry people to the islands and ply for trade with visitors.

-Locally caught fish is sold daily from boats moored at Sai Kung quayside
+Locally caught fish is sold daily from boats in a floating market at Sai Kung alongside the promenade

 The 36 hole Hong Kong Jockey Club Public Golf Course lies offshore on the idyllic island Kau Sai Chau.
 There is a ferry service every 20 minutes for the 15 minute journey to the island which is not restricted to golfers.
 The service is popular with both locals and visitors taking a trip to the restaurants and café’s in the golf centre which are open to the public.
 Minibuses transport ferry users the short distance from the pier to the golf centre.
 The ferry fare is paid on the island before the return journey.
 The last ferry back from the island is at 20-00 on Mondays and Thursdays and 22-00 on other days.